 - Clubs may sponsor an individual, but that individual’s project must be directly related to that club’s mission on campus and cannot be used for a Bates academic endeavor.

-- Fundraising initiatives held by BCSG-recognized clubs that are approved by the Office of Campus Life must report all fundraising activity to the BCSG Budgets & Clubs Board (BCB) Chair during its annual budget review in March or as requested by the Office of Campus Life.
+- Fundraising initiatives held by BCSG-recognized clubs that are approved by the Office of Campus Life must report all fundraising activity to the BCSG Funding & Activities Board (FAB) and the Office of Campus Life.

 - All fundraised monies for the purpose of club support shall be deposited into the club’s BCSG-designated account.

-- The BCB Chair, in consultation with the Offices of Campus Life and College Advancement, reserves the right to prohibit and rescind any and all BCSG-recognized club fundraising activity and privileges when appropriate.
+- The FAB Chair, in consultation with the Offices of Campus Life and College Advancement, reserves the right to prohibit and rescind any and all BCSG-recognized club fundraising activity and privileges when appropriate.

 The College reserves the right to restrict all fundraising activities to reasonable times, places, and manners.
 The following activities are specifically prohibited: